 Line i.
 The REIT's tax on net recognized built-in gain is treated as a loss sustained by the REIT during the same tax year.
 Deduct the tax attributable to:

-- Ordinary gain as a deduction for taxes on Form 1120-REIT, line 14. - Short-term capital gain as a short-term capital loss on Schedule D (Form 1120), line 1. - Long-term capital gain as a long-term capital loss on Schedule D (Form 1120), line 6.
+- Ordinary gain as a deduction for taxes on Form 1120-REIT, line 14. - Short-term capital gain as a short-term capital loss on Schedule D (Form 1120), line 1.

-Built-in Gains Tax Worksheet (keep for your records)
+Built-in Gains Tax Worksheet